msokolov/lux/doc/SETUP.md

 see matching elements, it is necessary to enter an upper-case letter or something that sorts before 'A' like a space.

-Note that results may be ordered by document order, or by title (and reversed).
+Note that results may be ordered by document order, by relevance, or by any indexed field, such as title.
 Document order *of documents* is simply insertion order, and only happens to correspond to the order within the plays because the chunker inserted lines in order.

-TODO: also relevance order
-TODO: phrase search?
-Multiple terms?
-Autocomplete does something weird?

-  scrolling to highlighted phrase on initial click through to result

-*** run some sample queries
+*** Run some sample queries

 *** set up your own index